St. Xavier High School (Ohio): Curriculum and scheduling

 As a Roman Catholic school, St. Xavier requires all students to study various aspects of religion and theology each year.

 St. Xavier students may receive credit for work completed at the school's partners, Canisius-Kolleg Berlin and Xavier University.
 During the summers of even-numbered years, a Marine Science elective is offered to St. Xavier students at Hawaii Preparatory Academy in Waimea, Hawaii County, Hawaii.
 In partnership with the Confucius Institute at Miami University, St. Xavier opened the region's first Confucius Classroom in 2016 to support its Chinese language program.

 Freshmen are organized into five houses for the purposes of academic scheduling and guidance counseling.

-Daily Mass is offered during lunch periods at the Holy Companions Chapel.
+Daily Mass is offered every morning at the Holy Companions Chapel.

 The school year begins in August and ends in May.
 It is divided into two semesters for grading and course scheduling purposes, but exams are administered quarterly.
 An ordinary school day begins at 8:00 am and ends at 3:05 pm.
 The school day is divided into eight periods.
 Although students register for 6–7 classes in a quarter, only six meet on any given day.
 Classes are not assigned to a specific period; instead, they rotate in a round-robin schedule designed to reduce stress.
 Additionally, two days dubbed "X and Y days" are often set aside for block scheduling, to allow for classroom material that would not otherwise fit into a normal-length class period.
 An iOS application named XSchedule is available for keeping track of the current day's schedule.

 From 2011 to 2017, St. Xavier students were permitted to use personal laptops, tablets, and smartphones at school under a voluntary bring your own device policy.
 Beginning with the class of 2018, St. Xavier phased in a one to one computing policy in which students are required to own an iPad for use at school.
-However, beginning with the class of 2021, the school has reverted to a bring your own laptop policy that excludes Apple devices including the iPad.
+However, beginning with the class of 2021, the school has reverted to a bring your own laptop policy that excludes Apple devices, including the iPad.